How the digital transformation is enhancing the customer experience

-While the customer experience (CX) has changed dramatically throughout the history of retail, its importance has not.
+While the customer experience (CX) has changed dramatically throughout the history of retail, but its importance has not.
 An engaging and attentive customer experience is still a key factor for success for retailers.

 86% of buyers are willing to pay more for a great customer experience